Gooood morning, Santiiiiago!I love my blogs and my readers.

 I spoke specifically to the class about my service on NIH study sections where we take very seriously the review of vertebrate animal use in research.
 No matter the quality of the science, grant awards can be specifically withheld due to inattention to the five requirements to justify and assure responsible and humane use of vertebrate animals for research and testing.
-I’m a real stickler for use of the minimum number of animals, a number that is carefully determined using power calculations based on the minimum expected change in a biological outcome.
+I’m a real stickler for use of the guide from my pet needs that or minimum number of animals, a number that is carefully determined using power calculations based on the minimum expected change in a biological outcome.
 Researchers must assure that animals will be managed by a highly-qualified veterinarian with attention to avoiding or minimizing any pain and suffering.
 Because research animals cannot give informed consent, I sometimes see research animal protocols getting more scrutiny that human clinical trial protocols.

 Xavi and her class asked me about these and other issues during our 20 minute visit last week.
 Her professor played the role of devil’s advocate by dressing up as a beagle but, unfortunately, a photograph was not made available to the blog.

 I asked Xavi to share her recollections on the experience.
 She’s very kind and her English is definitely superior to my Spanish.